apache/incubator-graphar/cpp/README.rst

 Building requires:

 * A C++17-enabled compiler.
 On Linux, gcc 7.1 and higher should be sufficient.
-For MacOS, at least clang5 is required
+For MacOS, at least clang 5 is required
 * CMake 3.5 or higher
 * On Linux and macOS, ``make`` build utilities